 You may be facing financial difficulty that seems like you can’t escape.
 You’re looking for options and came across the possibility of bankruptcy.
 But there are several types, which makes it difficult to understand which kind, if any, might be right for you.
 That’s exactly why many people come to our firm and ask: What is personal bankruptcy, and is it an option for me?
-At Bankruptcy Done Right, we’re committed to helping people make the right choices about their financial future, which means providing the information and guidance they need.
-So, if you’re in a similar situation, below are six facts by a bankruptcy lawyer in Philadelphia.
+The bankruptcy lawyers at Bankruptcy Done Right, are committed to helping people make the right choices about their financial future, which means providing the information and guidance they need.
+So, if you’re in a similar situation, below are six facts by a bankruptcy lawyer.

 Fact 1: Bankruptcy eligibility is pretty broad.

 Are you even eligible to file for bankruptcy?
 While there is no standard eligibility rule to file for bankruptcy, there is probably one certain type of bankruptcy you’re eligible for (or one that makes the most sense for your situation).
 That’s one of the areas on which Bankruptcy Done Right can advise you.
 We’ll review your debts, income, goals, and more, and then we will advise you on the type of bankruptcy that will benefit you the most.